sc-mitton/Ledget/docs/AWS.md

 The role should be oathkeeper-role-bivaxn5z

-### lambda-dynamic-origin-request

-Trigger should be cloudfront

-Execution role is ledget-route-dynamic-origin-request-role-4duyiptu

 ## S3

 - Bucket for the code for the landing page, accounts web app, and main web appp